LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 > **Note:** Read more about [[Deploying to Heroku|ProductionHeroku]].

-Using system properties we override the application configuration when running on Heroku.
-But since heroku provides an PostgreSQL database we need to add the required driver to our application dependencies.
+We use system properties to override the application configuration, when running on Heroku.
+Since Heroku provides an PostgreSQL database, we need to add the required driver to our application dependencies.

 Specify it into the `project/Build.scala` file: